Islam: Early Islam (632–750)

+Statue of Abd al-Rahman I in Almuñécar, Spain.
+Islam reached Western Europe in 711 AD, when Tariq ibn Ziyad entered the Iberian Peninsula.
+In 756, Abd al-Rahman established the Emirate of Córdoba, founding an independent Islamic state in al-Andalus.

+Mu'awiya began the Umayyad dynasty with the appointment of his son Yazid as successor, sparking the Second Civil War.
+During the Battle of Karbala, Husayn ibn Ali, Ali's second son and Muhammad's grandson, was brutally killed and beheaded by Yazid's forces; the event has been annually commemorated by Shia Muslims ever since.
+It is one of the most tragic, pivotal, and defining moments in Islamic history.
+Prior to the battle, Muslims were divided into two factions largely over the issue of succession to Muhammad.
+Karbala gave the Alids their own religious identity and played a significant role in the development and consolidation of what became Shia Islam.
+Sunnis, led by Ibn al-Zubayr and opposed to a dynastic caliphate, were defeated in the Siege of Mecca.

 Abu Bakr's leadership oversaw the beginning of the compilation of the Quran.
 The Caliph Umar ibn Abd al-Aziz set up the committee, The Seven Fuqaha of Medina, and Malik ibn Anas wrote one of the earliest books on Islamic jurisprudence, the Muwatta, as a consensus of the opinion of those jurists.
 The Kharijites believed there was no compromised middle ground between good and evil, and any Muslim who committed a grave sin would become an unbeliever.
-The term "kharijites" would also be used to refer to later groups such as ISIS.
+The term "Kharijites" would also be used to refer ISIS.
 The Murji'ah taught that people's righteousness could be judged by God alone.
 Therefore, wrongdoers might be considered misguided, but not denounced as unbelievers.
 This attitude came to prevail into mainstream Islamic beliefs.

+Crusaders surrendering Jerusalem to Muslims in 1187 AD.

 The Umayyad dynasty conquered the Maghreb, the Iberian Peninsula, Narbonnese Gaul and Sindh.
+The Early Muslim conquests have been described as Islamic imperialism.
 The Umayyads struggled with a lack of legitimacy and relied on a heavily patronized military.
 Since the jizya tax was a tax paid by non-Muslims which exempted them from military service, the Umayyads denied recognizing the conversion of non-Arabs, as it reduced revenue.
 While the Rashidun Caliphate emphasized austerity, with Umar even requiring an inventory of each official's possessions, Umayyad luxury bred dissatisfaction among the pious.
 The Kharijites led the Berber Revolt, leading to the first Muslim states independent of the Caliphate.
-In the Abbasid Revolution, non-Arab converts (mawali), Arab clans pushed aside by the Umayyad clan, and some Shi'a rallied and overthrew the Umayyads, inaugurating the more cosmopolitan Abbasid dynasty in 750.
+In the Abbasid Revolution, non-Arab converts (mawali), Arab clans pushed aside by the Umayyad clan, and some Shias rallied and overthrew the Umayyads, inaugurating the more cosmopolitan Abbasid dynasty in 750.